Millions of people have tried St. John's wort, an herbal remedy, as an alternative or natural treatment for depression. Is it effective?

 Herbal remedies aren't recommended for pregnant women, children, the elderly, or people with certain medical conditions or taking certain medicines.

-Research from National Institutes of Health shows that St. John's wort may reduce the effectiveness of several drugs, including birth control pills, drugs used to prevent organ transplant rejections, and some heart disease medications.
+Research from the National Institutes of Health shows that St. John's wort may reduce the effectiveness of several drugs, including birth control pills, drugs used to prevent organ transplant rejections, and some heart disease medications.
 Talk to your doctor about all the medications you take.

 Beware of commercial claims of what St. John's wort can do.
 Look for scientific-based sources of information.

 Which brands of herbal products should I use?